NiranEC77/multicast-test-pods/README.md

 ### Why Python instead of socat for receiving?

-The receiver uses Python for multicast group membership due to a bug in socat 1.8.x where the `ip-add-membership` option incorrectly parses environment variables as interface names.
-The transmitter still uses socat for sending (which works correctly).
+The receiver uses Python for basic multicast group membership due to a bug in socat 1.8.x where the `ip-add-membership` option incorrectly parses environment variables as interface names.
+The transmitter still uses socat for basic sending (which works correctly).

+### JGroups Version

+These containers include JGroups 5.3.1.Final, which is compatible with:
+- WildFly 26+
+- JBoss EAP 7.4+
+- Infinispan 14+

 ## Troubleshooting